Connerrrrr/CSCD01CourseWork/a1/README.md

 ![alt text](https://github.com/UTSCCSCD01/course-project-apple_team/blob/master/a1/Images/Others.svg "Others")

-Modules in this section including the three external libraries numpy, cython and scipy are commonly used everywhere in sklearn.
+Modules in this section, including the three external libraries Numpy, Cython, and Scipy are commonly used everywhere in sklearn.

-There is a base.py file in the home directory of sklearn package, it defines various **_Mixin_** classes that are used as base classes for this project.
+There is a base.py file in the home directory of the sklearn package, and it defines various **_Mixin_** classes used as base classes for this project.

 The **_compose_** module contains meta-estimators for building composite models with transformers.

-The **_utils_** package includes various utilities, where **_Buch_** is a subclass of python dictionary that exposing keys as attributes, **_MissingValues_** is a data class for missing data information, **_deprecated_** is a decorator to mark a function or class as deprecated and **_loguniform_** is class supporting log-uniform random variables which inherent from scipy.stats.reciprocal.
+The **_utils_** package includes various utilities, where **_Buch_** is a subclass of python dictionary that exposing keys as attributes, **_MissingValues_** is a data class for missing data information, **_deprecated_** is a decorator to mark a function or class as deprecated and **_loguniform_** is class supporting log-uniform random variables which inherent from Scipy.stats.reciprocal.

 ## Design Patterns